AOL

 Acquisition in 2014

-Sailthru, Inc. operates a marketing technology platform that focuses on consumer interest-based personalization and automation for middle market and enterprise companies.
-Founded in 2008 and headquartered in New York, Sailthru manages over 1.6 billion global consumer profiles.
-The platform offers a comprehensive suite of services, including high-performance email marketing, onsite personalization, mobile marketing automation, and lifecycle optimization, aimed at helping marketers acquire, grow, and retain customers.
-Leading publishers and e-commerce companies, such as Business Insider and Rent The Runway, leverage Sailthru's capabilities to enhance revenue, improve customer lifetime value, and reduce churn.
-As a subsidiary of Campaign Monitor Pty Limited, Sailthru continues to innovate in the marketing technology landscape.
+Sailthru, Inc. is a marketing technology platform that focuses on consumer interest-based strategies for middle market and enterprise companies.
+Established in 2008 and headquartered in New York, the company specializes in helping modern marketers acquire, grow, and retain customers.
+With a portfolio managing over 1.6 billion global consumer profiles, Sailthru offers a comprehensive suite of capabilities, including high-performance email marketing, onsite personalization, and mobile marketing automation.
+These tools are designed to enhance revenue, improve customer lifetime value, and reduce churn.
+Sailthru serves a diverse range of clients, including leading publishers and rapidly growing e-commerce brands, providing them with innovative solutions to achieve their marketing goals.
+The company operates as a subsidiary of Campaign Monitor Pty Limited.

 ActionX